 This frugal living idea is a big one for us.
 We are a family of 5 so things can get really expensive.
 We do treat ourselves once a month or so but other than that we try to entertain ourselves at home.

 Getting rid of cable has been a blessing because now we have tons of movie options.
-We also play games like Jenga, card games or download some free books online to read aloud.
-This not only saves money but it also gives us quality family time.
+We also play games like Jenga, card games, or download some free books online to read aloud.
+This not only saves money but also gives us quality family time.

 9. Eat at Home